onouv/mes-tool-kpi-srv/README.md

 # mes-tool-kpi-srv
 A microservice to consume yield and tool value topics to compute and repost tool key performance indicators.
+A tool here is ment to be a machine or other piece of equipment producting parts.

 This service consumes the following tool-related and product-related topics: